Gatsby: a modern tool for creating fast websites

 A quick intro into static site generators

-In the past, people wrote static sites by hand with some HTML/CSS and some magic.
-But it took a lot of work to create and maintain a website, especially for non-developers.
-Then WordPress (WP) came in and alleviated the need to know any programming.
+In the past, a developer would write a static website by hand with HTML/CSS and some magic.
+But creating and maintaining such a website took a lot of work, especially for non-developers.
+Then WordPress (WP) came in, making website creation super simple.

 Because WP was so convenient, static sites were forgotten for a while.
 But then developers realized WP could be too heavy for specific needs.
-So, static sites returned to the scene, but this time not crafted by hand but generated from a set of markdown files and templates.
-The corresponding tools were called static site generators (SSGs).
+So, static sites returned to the scene, but this time not crafted by hand but generated from markdown files and templates.
+The corresponding tool was called static site generator (SSGs).

-SSGs take a bunch of blog posts and combine them, together with images, into HTML pages.
+A static site generator takes a bunch of blog posts and combines them with images into static HTML pages.
 These are stored on the server and sent to clients upon request.
-Even without a CMS, users can add new content by adding a .md file.
+Even without a content management system (CMS), users can add new content by adding a .md file.

 First-generation SSGs, like Jekyll or Hugo, were perfect for building non-interactive websites.
 That’s because of their short load times!